sherryjasal/mini_llama2-_chatbot/README.md

 # Mini_llama2-🦙_chatbot
 This chatbot is created for practice purpose using Meta's Llama2 following few tutorials.

-In this project, we are using llama2-7B🦙
+In this project, we are using llama2-7B🦙 by Meta

 # Why llama2 ?!